Local Limit Theorem in negative curvature: Ancona-Gou ezel inequality

-Theorem \ref{Alano} was proven by A. Ancona for $\l < \l_0 $ (\cite {A}).
-The first inequality in (\ref{Ancona}) follows from Harnack inequality uniformly in $0 \leq \l \leq \l_0$ (\francois{again, see \cite{An2}, page 94}).
-The new fact here is that the second inequality (\ref{Ancona}) holds when $\l = \l_0$ as well, with the same constant $C_4$, so that the consequences of Theorem \ref{Alano} are now uniform in $\l \in [0, \l_0 ]$ as in \cite{G1}.
+for all open sets $\DD$ containing $\CC(\gg_{-1}v) \cap \CC( -\gg_{d(x,z) +1}v),$ where $v \in S_x\M$ is the initial vector of the geodesic $[xz]$. \end{theo} Theorem \ref{Alano} was proven by A. Ancona for $\l < \l_0 $ (\cite {A}).
+The first inequality in (\ref{Ancona}) is uniform for $\l \in [0, \l_0]$ (see (\ref{easyAncona})).
+The new fact here is that the second inequality (\ref{Ancona}) holds when $\l = \l_0$ as well, with the same constant $C_4$, so that the consequences of Theorem \ref{Alano} are now uniform in $\l \in [0, \l_0 ]$.
 The Ancona inequality follows from the pre-Ancona inequality in the following Proposition.